Eyadhamza/Laravel-Notion-Integration/README.md

 $response =  (new NotionDatabase('632b5fb7e06c4404ae12065c48280e4c'))->getContents($filter);

-// returns the contents of notion database as a json response
+// returns the contents of notion database as a array response
 ```